dwyl/technology-stack/README.md

 Each element in our stack was _carefully_ selected based on it's individual merits. <br />
-When _assembled_ into a seamless "machine", the stack _unrivaled_ for developer productivity and word-class quality!
+When _assembled_ into a seamless "machine", the stack _unrivaled_ for developer productivity and world-class quality!

 ### Tutorials!